So I spend a lot of time with my monsters.

 These all work.
 Substitute whatever you like when I say “monster” — it’s okay by me.

-The reason I go with monsters is this: as metaphors go, this one has all kinds of hugely powerful elements.
+The reason I go with monsters is this: as metaphors go, this one has helpful elements.
 Enough to make Metaphor Mouse proud.
-Because the monster metaphor is all about transformation.
+Because the monster metaphor is about transformation.

 Here’s what pretty much always happens.